What counts as a workers compensation claim?

 – Medical care or social services employees

-– Employers with less than five employees if they are all related by blood or marriage
+– Employers with fewer than five employees if they are all related by blood or marriage

 – Sole proprietors